ropg/ESP32_RTC_EEPROM/README.md

 ### Introduction

 Flash is subject to wear from being rewritten.
-Flash in Espressif's own modules is guaranteed to 100.000 writes, generic SPI flash modules are generally rated anywhere from 10.000 to 100.000, **BUT** this is generally assuming that the chip is at 20 °C (68 °F), Inside a module it's always going to be hotter, and there's plenty of horror stories on the net of SPI flash chips lasting orders of magnitude flash cycles less than advertised.
+Flash in Espressif's own modules is guaranteed to 100.000 writes, generic SPI flash modules are generally rated anywhere from 10.000 to 100.000. **BUT** this is generally assuming that the chip is at 20 °C (68 °F).
+Inside a module it's always going to be hotter, and there's plenty of horror stories on the net of SPI flash chips lasting orders of magnitude flash cycles less than advertised.

 Espressif's ESP32 Arduino code includes an Arduino EEPROM implementation that writes the EEPROM to flash as blob in their NVS key-value storage.
 What this effectively means is that for every change of even just one bit in the "EEPROM", your entire EEPROM is rewritten to flash, the old copy marked deleted, and if the flash page fills up, a new page is marked Active and so forth.
 This can lead to more flash wear than one would expect, the exact details are [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/storage/nvs_flash.html#internals).